alexle/alexle.github.com/posts/change-one-word.markdown

 Last summer I ran my first 50k.
 It was an incredible and memorable experience.
 But not all of it was rainbows and unicorns.

 I bonked absurdly hard at Mile 24.
-All my energy was gone.
+All my energy had vanished.
 My legs could barely move.
 I just wanted it to end and to lay in bed somewhere with a bag of Cheetos.

 This is so terrible, I told myself.
 I have to keep running though.
 I have to keep suffering.
 I have to push through.